aeternity/protocol/channels/virtual-state-channels.md

 The Aeternity blockchain provides various means for scaling the transaction throughput so it can accommodate billions of people.
 One of those is State Channels.
-This document describes how State Channels protocol can be further improved in order to build Virtual State Channels.
+This document describes how the State Channels protocol can be further improved in order to build Virtual State Channels.

 ## Introduction